account

 • receiving an inheritance.

-this list represents just several common scenarios where you could benefit from receiving individualized tax advice to update your withholdings.
+this list represents just a few of the common scenarios where you could benefit from receiving individualized tax advice to update your withholdings.

 can i adjust my tax withholding at any time?